Virginia is a passionate progressive and now leads a group of women activists in her retirement community. It's not safe to ignore politics.

-Across the U.S. and even around the globe, over a million women participated in rallies and marches to protect women's rights.
+Across the U.S. and even around the globe, over three million women participated in rallies and marches to protect women's rights.
 There were 616 different events scheduled.

 Just in Florida alone, here are the cities that held marches: Daytona Beach, Fernandina Beach, Gainesville, Jacksonville, Key West, Miami, Miami Beach, Naples, New Smyrna Beach, Ocala, Orlando, Panama City, Pensacola, Saint Petersburg, Sarasota, St. Augustine, Tallahassee, and West Palm Beach.

 Several cars filled with women in their 60s and 70s headed to Orlando from our senior community.
 Many of us pushed for women's rights back in the 1980s and are irate that we have to march again to keep those rights from being rolled back.

 There were marches in Mexico, Australia, the Cayman Islands, Kenya, and many more places around the world.